emilbjornson/SP_Cup_2021/README.md

 Registration of team (see below): March 1, 2021

-Submission deadline: April 26, 2021
+Submission deadline: May 9, 2021

-Finalists Announcement: May 3, 2021
+Finalists announced: May 12, 2021

-Final at ICASSP (virtual conference): June 6-11, 2021
+Final at ICASSP (virtual conference): June 6, 2021

 ## Team registration